hamedsh/redis_file_sync/README.md

 On boot it restores any files cached in Redis to disk; at runtime it watches the directory for changes and mirrors them back to Redis.

+## Why?
+If you had a Dockerised service (or similar service) that, for any reason, was not able to use a volume and needed to have a folder persistent between runs, then this service can help you.

 ---

 ## How it works